-Risk factors for breast cancer such as family history and genetic mutations cannot be changed, but eating a healthy diet and not smoking can help prevent the disease.
+Risk factors for breast cancer such as family history and gene mutations cannot be changed, but a healthy diet and not smoking can help prevent the disease.

 Breast cancer is linked to genes, lifestyle, and the surrounding environment that work together to increase or decrease the risk.
 Preventing breast cancer helps reduce the number of new cases.
-The American Cancer Society reports that women who detect breast cancer early and are in the localized stage (with no signs that the cancer has spread outside the breast) have a 99% five-year survival rate.
-Early detection includes monthly breast self-exams, clinical breast exams, and mammograms as directed by your doctor.
+The American Cancer Society reports that women who detect breast cancer early and when it is in the localized stage (no signs that the cancer has spread outside the breast) have a 99% five-year survival rate.
+Early detection includes monthly breast self-exams, clinical breast exams, and mammograms as directed by a doctor.

 Master, Doctor Nguyen Do Thuy Giang (Head of Breast Surgery Department, Tam Anh General Hospital, Ho Chi Minh City) said that some risk factors such as family history of breast cancer or carrying gene mutations cannot be changed.
 However, women can change their lifestyle with healthy habits and maintain physical activity to prevent early breast cancer.